 Therefore, we can say that the difference between real and virtual images is that the real image can be obtained on the screen whereas the virtual image cannot be obtained on the screen.

-Following is the ray diagram of real image:
+Following is the ray diagram of the real image:

-Following is the ray diagram of virtual image:
+Following is the ray diagram of the virtual image:

-These were some differences between the real image and virtual image.
+These were some differences between the real image and the virtual image.
 If you wish to find out more, download BYJU’S The Learning App.